 Two primary factors have been identified that increase the absorption of oxalates from the diet, also known as “enteric hyperoxaluria”: intestinal permeability and low levels of certain probiotic bacteria in the gut that degrade oxalates.

-I've written about intestinal permeability, also known as leaky gut previously.
-See here and here for more information.
-It's not difficult to see how a leaky gut could contribute to increased absorption of oxalates in the small intestine, similar to how it allows partially digested proteins to be absorbed and enter the bloodstream prematurely, and some research supports this model (3).
+I’ve written about intestinal permeability, also known as leaky gut previously.
+It’s not difficult to see how a leaky gut could contribute to increased absorption of oxalates in the small intestine, similar to how it allows partially digested proteins to be absorbed and enter the bloodstream prematurely, and some research supports this model (3).
 Another compounding factor which contributes to leaky gut and oxalate absorption is steatorrhea, or poor fat digestion (4).
 In addition to intestinal permeability, the absence of certain probiotic bacteria are implicated in enteric hyperoxaluria.

 Reduced levels of probiotic bacteria